swatantrasinha/rendering-patterns/README.md

 ```
 Now if we run  : npm run export  <br />
 It will show -> Export successful. <br />
+Note: Build time in this case is high
+To reduce build time and also to get data from server lets see the below case
 </details>

 <details>
   <summary>3.
 SSG with fetch data on client </summary>

+Here also we will generatic Static Site only with data.
+The key difference is data will be fetched on client instead of server.
+This will help in reducing build time unlike above case where we fetched data from server and it caused increased build time.

 </details>